Coupling induced emergent topology in a two-leg fermionic ladder: Results

 Building on this understanding of the bulk phases, we now examine how the topological characteristics identified in the non-interacting limit evolve as a function of rung interaction.
 Note that the black dashed lines in Fig.~\ref{fig:gap_varying_vp} are the edge states, which also existed in the non-interacting limit (see Fig.~\ref{fig:E_spec}).
 We obtain that these edge states also survive in the presence of interaction and at $\rho=1/2$, with an increase in $V_p$, a gap-closing phase transition occurs to a trivial phase at $V_p\sim2.3$, which we call the interaction-induced topological phase transition.
-To show that these states exist at the edges in the presence of finite interaction as well, we plot the on-site particle density blue$\langle \hat{n}_{i,\alpha}\rangle$ of both the legs as a function of the rung index for two exemplary values of $V_p$: $V_p=0.2$ and $V_p=2.8$ in Fig.~\ref{fig:many_body_edge_state}.
+To show that these states exist at the edges in the presence of finite interaction as well, we plot the on-site particle density of both the legs as a function of the rung index for $V_p=0.2$ in Fig.~\ref{fig:many_body_edge_state}(a).
+For comparison, we also show the onsite particle density $\langle \hat{n}_{i,\alpha}\rangle$corresponding to the trivial phase, i.e., at $V_p=2.8$, which does not have any edge states as shown in Fig.~\ref{fig:many_body_edge_state}(b).
 The clear asymmetry in density observed in both the edge sites for $V_p=0.2$ confirms the edge states.
 In contrast, for $V_p=2.8$, the density remains uniform throughout, confirming that there are no edge states in the system.

 In order to quantify the topological nature of the system in the presence of interaction, we compute the Berry phase ($\gamma$) for a system of size $L=12$ rungs using ED.
 The Berry phase $\gamma$, which is regarded as the topological invariant for the interacting system is computed using twisted boundary conditions.
 This involves modifying the hopping strength at the boundary as $t \xrightarrow{} te^{i\theta}$, with $\theta$ being the twist angle~\cite{Zak1989,berry_phase_resta,fleishauer_prl}.
 As $\theta$ is varied from $0$ to $2\pi$, the many-body ground state $|\psi(\theta)\rangle$ acquires a geometric phase, known as the Berry phase ($\gamma$)~\cite{berry_phase}, given by